chocolatey/choco-wiki/Installation-Licensed.md

 ## How Do I Install The Licensed Edition?

  1. Install a recent version of Chocolatey (0.10.7+) - `choco upgrade chocolatey` (due to a tight integration, `chocolatey.extension` may need a newer version than what is listed here).
+TRIAL? you need to do more as your license key will not be known by the server.
+See [Install the Trial Edition](#how-do-i-install-the-trial-edition).
  1. You received a license file in email.
  1. Take that license file and copy it to your Chocolatey install folder `license` subdirectory (you may need to create it first).
 For most folks that path would be `"C:\ProgramData\chocolatey\license"`.
 Alternatively, you can put the license in your user profile directory, e.g. `"C:\Users\YourUserName\chocolatey.license.xml"`